 Data for today’s episode is provided by Mercator Advisory Group’s report – 2019 U.S. PaymentsInsights – Technology and Fraud: Consumer Concern Is Real.

-7 Statements about Protecting Security Consumers Strongly Agree With:
+7 Statements about Protecting Security that Consumers Strongly Agree With:

 - 70% of consumers claim they are, “cautious about giving out my card details over the phone”.